AnthonnyMitch/README-Generator-/README.md

   ## Description:

-  Generate Professional README files in a mater of seconds.
-This app allow user to generate README files for their repositories in a very essay way.
-By runnig this generator user will created a README file displaying a description of the project, Technologies used, installation, and much more.
+  Generate Professional README files in a matter of seconds.
+This app allow users to generate README files for their repositories in a very essay way.
+By runnig this generator users will create a README file that will  display a description of the project, Technologies used, installations, and much more.

   ## Technologies use: